Interacting with Americans and Canadians

 treatment of others as equals, as described above, and the avoidance

-of various behaviours that gross out people, including several
+of various behaviours that disturb people, including several

 eating habits, which are mentioned next.